5 Worst Strikers in MMA History | Explained

 4. Demian Maia

-Maia is known to be as one of the greatest grapplers of all time, not just in MMA, but in the history of combat sports.
+Maia is known to be one of the greatest grapplers of all time, not just in MMA, but in the history of combat sports.

 Naturally, Maia would base his entire MMA game around grappling.